onecommons/vesper/doc/source/configvars.rst

 .. confval:: mako_module_dir

     Specifies the directory where the mako templates are compiled.
-If an absolute path is not specified, the path is made relative to the location of the app configuration file.
-This property sets the `module_directory` parameter in the `mako.lookup.TemplateLookup` constructor.
+    This property sets the `module_directory` parameter

-    Default is `"mako_module"` relative to the location of the app configuration file.
+    in the `mako.lookup.TemplateLookup` constructor.

+    Default is `"work_dir/mako_module"` where `work_dir`:confval: is that given configuration value.

 .. confval:: template_options